mamund/trump-said/docs/index.md

 #usPoltics #trumpSaid

 ## 2025-03-26
-On March 26, 2025, President Donald Trump signed an executive order imposing a 25% tariff on imported automobiles and certain automobile parts, stating:
+On March 26, 2025, President Donald Trump signed an executive order imposing a 25% tariff on imported automobiles and certain automobile parts, stating:

 > "We will no longer tolerate unfair trade practices that threaten our automotive industry.
 These tariffs are necessary to protect American jobs and national security." ([cite](https://www.whitehouse.gov/fact-sheets/2025/03/fact-sheet-president-donald-j-trump-adjusts-imports-of-automobiles-and-automobile-parts-into-the-united-states/?utm_source=chatgpt.com))